Image to Base64 Converter

 Frequently Asked Questions

-Base64 is a binary-to-text encoding scheme that converts binary image data into ASCII text.
-This allows images to be embedded directly in HTML, CSS, or JSON as text strings.
+Base64 is a binary-to-text encoding scheme that converts binary image data into plain text characters.
+This makes it possible to embed an image directly inside HTML, CSS, JSON, or other text-based formats without storing it as a separate file path or URL.

-No!
-Base64 is a lossless encoding.
-The decoded image is identical to the original.
-However, the encoded string is about 33% larger than the original file.
+No. Base64 is a lossless encoding, so the decoded image is identical to the original source file.
+It does not improve or reduce visual quality, but the encoded text string is usually about 33 percent larger than the original binary file size.

-No!
-All conversion happens locally in your browser using the FileReader API.
-Your images never leave your device, ensuring complete privacy and security.
+No. All conversion happens locally in your browser using the FileReader API, so your images never leave your device while the Base64 string, HTML tag, and CSS background code are generated.

-Yes!
-Browsers automatically decode Base64 images in HTML img tags or CSS backgrounds.
-You can also use online tools or programming languages to decode Base64 strings back to image files.
+Yes.
+Browsers automatically decode Base64 images when they are used in an HTML img tag or CSS background.
+You can also decode Base64 strings back into image files with programming languages, browser scripts, or other conversion tools when needed.